 9. Try an Indoor Workout

 When the winter weather is at its frostiest, you hardly want to walk around the block, let alone go all the way to the gym.
 So why not just bring the gym to you?
-There are tons of virtual and on-demand exercise classes you can utilize to get some movement in your body.
+There are tons of virtual and on-demand exercise classes you can use to get some movement in your body.
 Get a friend or your boo to join in for some added fun (and lowkey competition).

 10. Play Hockey

 No worries if your skating skills aren’t up to snuff, just skip the ice hockey and opt for a lively game of ball hockey, or broomball, instead.
-The rules are much the same, but it can be played on the ice (or light snow) without ice skates, making it a safe and fun sport for all ages and skill levels.
+The rules are much the same, but it can be played on the ice (or light snow) without ice skates, making it a safer and fun sport for all ages and skill levels.

 There’s no better time than winter when it comes to taking up a new hobby, and knitting is a particularly appropriate one.
 It might take some time to get the hang of it, but once you master the art of knitting, you’ll benefit from a relaxing activity that you can bring with you wherever you go.
 (Not to mention all the cute, chunky scarves and cozy hats you’ll make.)